iotaledger/iri/DOCKER.md

 `JAVA_OPTIONS`: these are the java options to pass right after the java command.
 It must not contain -Xms nor -Xmx.
 Defaults to a safe value
 `JAVA_MIN_MEMORY`: the value of -Xms option.
 Defaults to 2G `JAVA_MAX_MEMORY`: the value of -Xmx option.
-Defaults to 4G `DOCKER_IRI_JAR_PATH`: defaults to /iri/target/iri*.jar as pushed by the Dockerfile.
+Defaults to 4G `DOCKER_IRI_JAR_PATH`: the directory where the IRI jar file is.
+Defaults to `/iri/target/` as pushed by the Dockerfile.
 This is useful if custom IRI binaries want to be executed and the default path needs to be overridden
-`DOCKER_IRI_REMOTE_LIMIT_API`: defaults to "interruptAttachToTangle, attachToTangle, addNeighbors, removeNeighbors, getNeighbors"
+`DOCKER_IRI_JAR_FILE`: the IRI jar file name to execute.
+Defaults to `iri*.jar` `DOCKER_IRI_REMOTE_LIMIT_API`: defaults to "interruptAttachToTangle, attachToTangle, addNeighbors, removeNeighbors, getNeighbors"
 `DOCKER_IRI_MONITORING_API_PORT_ENABLE`: defaults to 0.
 If set to 1, a socat on port 14266 directed to 127.0.0.1:DOCKER_IRI_MONITORING_API_PORT_DESTINATION  will be open in order to allow all API calls regardless of the DOCKER_IRI_REMOTE_LIMIT_API setting.
 This is useful to give access to restricted API calls to local tools and still denying access to restricted API calls to the internet.
 It is highly recommended to use this option together with docker networks (docker run --net).
 `DOCKER_IRI_REMOTE`: defaults to "true".
 This sets the boolean value for the "--remote" command line option.
 Setting to "false" ensures that the API port binds only to the localhost interface.
 The setting of "true" lets the API listen on all the interfaces (0.0.0.0).
 Set this value to "false" if you plan on running the container on the host network and want the API to bind to the localhost interface only.